-London 2 days
+London in 2 days

-You can start with a visit to the highest pointBritish capital, Ludgate Hill.
-There is the world-famous cathedral, built in the late XVII century in honor of Saint Paul.
-Its dome is hovering over London, and 17 bells, as a century ago, beat off time.
-In St Paul's Cathedral lie the remains of many famous people, among them - Admiral Nelson.
+You can start by visiting the highest point in the British capital, Ludgate Hill.
+Here is the world famous cathedral, erected at the end of the 17th century in honor of St. Paul.
+Its dome hovers over London, and 17 bells, like centuries ago, beat off time.
+The remains of many famous people lie in St. Paul's Cathedral, including Admiral Nelson.

-The memory of past battles
+In memory of past battles